leducduy412/VisualCategorization/README.md

 - **Dataset 2**: An additional dataset to further test and validate our models.

 ### Key Performance Metrics
-- Confusion Matrix
+- Confusion Matrix: To visualize the models' performance across different classes.
-- Error Rate
+- Error Rate: The proportion of incorrect predictions.
-- Accuracy
+- Accuracy: The proportion of correct predictions over all predictions made.

 ## Results Overview